A person holds a white electromagnetic field (EMF) meter with a green circuit board antenna in front of their face, seated at a black table.

 Check out the Amazon listing here.

-The Latnex is a great radio frequency meter and is sort of a budget version of the Acoustimeter.
 Offering only radiofrequency radiation detection, the Latnex does not offer a full range of detection but does some great quality for a reasonable price.

 I’ll just interject here, that in my honest opinion, I don’t think there is much reason to purchase the Latnex over the Trifield TF2, considering the similar price, and extra features you get with the Trifield.